Urban-Belonging/UrbanBelongingToolkit/index.md

 **Server**

 The back-end server consists of two parts.
-1. The API handling all traffic from the app and API calls to retrieve the stored data.
-THe code and a more detailed explanation on how to setup the API can be found [here](https://github.com/Urban-Belonging/urbanbelonging-api)
+1. The back-end server api handles all traffic from the mobile application.
+Additionaly, there are endpoints for the admins to export the data gathered using the app.
+The exports can be used to further work with the data.
+For example using the notebooks shown later on this page.
+THe code and a more detailed explanation on how to setup the API can be found [here](https://github.com/Urban-Belonging/urbanbelonging-api).

 2. An image processor handling the resizing of thumbnails, uploads to S3 compatible storage and finally returning the URLS of the uploaded images.
 The code and a more detailed explanation on how to setup the API can be found [here](<-- link to UB image processer github -->)

 ### Working with the data
-To collect the data you can make use of the back-end API.....

 Python notebooks have been made available to use as a starting point to work with the data from the app: